June 23 Race to Alaska Sails and Oars

 The race is over and Team Squamish made it to Ketchikan !

-Look for the race report under Pages
+Look for the race report under Pages on the banner above.

 Team Squamish are Canadian's Paul Nilsen and Cam Campbell, sailing a 20 foot sailboat 750 miles from Port Townsend, Washington State through British Columbia, to Ketchikan, Alaska, with way points at Victoria, Campbell River and Bella Bella.

 Paul sails about 1200 miles a year singlehanded in his Hunter 35.5 and club races spring and fall at Squamish Yacht Club.
 He did a self imposed pre R2AK test in 2015, the same as the Chicago Mac Pre-qualifier, which is 100 miles and 24 hrs solo.
 He is also a whitewater kayaker and held an instructor certificate for 3 years.

 Paul, 54 years old, learned at 11 to sail an El Toro his dad built, followed by a Bombardier 3.8 which is like a Laser.
 The family sailed a CL16 and then a Northern 25 sloop.
 He has completed a CYA Basic and Advanced Coastal cruising courses as well as a Basic Coastal Navigation in 1982.

 Cam is a long time water man with hundreds of whitewater kayak trips with me.
 He is a kayak surfer and travels to Skookumchuck, Long Beach and Westport to ride waves.
 He has crewed for a couple years and is looking for a special challenge for his 50 th birthday year.
 On his 40th birthday it was skydiving !!
 You can see him in the video section including the link to the 700 foot concrete slide in a kayak. https://www.youtube.com/watch?v=qqyVeTM58VA